Caffe Cino

 Caffe Cino was an Off-Off-Broadway theater founded in 1958 by Joe Cino.
 The West Village coffeehouse, located at 31 Cornelia Street, was initially conceived as a venue for poetry, folk music, and visual art exhibitions.
 The plays produced at the Cino, however, became most prominent, and it is now considered the "birthplace of Off-Off-Broadway".

+The building was added to the National Register of Historic Places on November 9, 2017.

 Beginnings and early productions

 Joe Cino was born into an Italian-American family, and moved from Buffalo, New York to be a dancer in New York City.
 After 10 years, he used his $400 in savings and opened the Caffe Cino Art Gallery.
 Initially, Cino encouraged his friends to hang their artwork on the walls.
 That led to poetry readings, which led to staged readings and eventually to productions of plays.

 During the early days of the Cino, plays were produced on the floor.
 A makeshift 8x8-foot stage was later created using milk cartons and carpet remnants.
 Productions were initially limited to 30 minutes, and the audience could stand anywhere.
 The space was only 18x30-feet, and audience members often perched atop the cigarette machine.
 Admission was one dollar, and audience members were offered a coffee and an Italian pastry along with the show.